joeykrug/essays/ontopreds.md

 That seems a pretty tall order: who could possibly go through the trouble of analyzing newsfeeds and storing the resulting facts in a triplestore?

 Companies or research teams such as Thomson Reuter's [Open Calais](http://www.opencalais.com/about/), the [New York Times](http://nytlabs.com/blog/2015/10/20/particles/) (see their [Editor](http://nytlabs.com/projects/editor.html) project), the [BBC](http://www.bbc.co.uk/blogs/internet/entries/afdf2190-4e60-3dfc-b15f-fc17f88c85a1), [Ontotext](http://ontotext.com/semantic-solutions/dynamic-semantic-publishing-platform/semantic-news-publishing/) or [EventRegistry](http://eventregistry.org), that's who.
 See also some [recent Google Research work](http://arxiv.org/abs/1501.06329) on how to apply these principles to disaster monitoring.
+Also, it turns out that people at Google are working on [BadWolf](https://github.com/google/badwolf) a temporal triple store abstraction layer (the kind of system you need to reason about what happened when, which is in turn important to reason about what could have caused what).

 In other words, entities that have independent (business) reasons for wanting to use a structured format to keep track of things that happen.